pvlib/pvanalytics/README.md

   * `time` quality checks related to time (e.g. timestamp spacing)
   * `util` general purpose quality functions.

-  Other quality checks such as detecting timestamp errors will also be included in `quality`.
-* `filtering` as the name implies, contains functions for data filtering (e.g. day/night or solar position)
 * `features` contains submodules with different methods for identifying and labeling salient features.
   * `clipping` functions for labeling inverter clipping.
   * `clearsky` functions for identifying periods of clear sky conditions.
+  * `daytime` functions for for identifying periods of day and night.
+  * `orientation` functions for labeling data as corresponding to a rotating solar tracker or a fixed tilt structure.
+  * `shading` functions for identifying shadows.
 * `system` identification of PV system characteristics from data (e.g. nameplate power, orientation, azimuth)
-* `translate` contains functions for translating data to other conditions (e.g. IV curve translators, temperature adjustment, irradiance adjustment)
 * `metrics` contains functions for computing PV system-level metrics
-* `fitting` contains submodules for different types of models that can be fit to data (e.g.  temperature models)
-* `dataclasses` contains classes for normalizing data (e.g. an `IVCurve` class)